apereo/java-cas-client/README.md

 <a name="jaas"></a>
 ## JAAS
-The client supports the Java Authentication and Authorization Service (JAAS) framework, which provides authnz facilities to CAS-enabled JEE applications.
+The client supports the Java Authentication and Authorization Service (JAAS) framework, which provides authn facilities to CAS-enabled JEE applications.

 A general JAAS authentication module, `CasLoginModule`, is available with the specific purpose of providing authentication and authorization services to CAS-enabled JEE applications.
 The design of the module is simple: given a service URL and a service ticket in a `NameCallback` and `PasswordCallback`, respectively, the module contacts the CAS server and attempts to validate the ticket.
 In keeping with CAS integration for Java applications, a JEE container-specific servlet filter is needed to protect JEE Web applications.
 The JAAS support should be extensible to any JEE container.